 Fulminant Hepatic Failure

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-- Steroids: This medicine may be given to decrease inflammation.
+- Steroids may be given to decrease inflammation.

 - You bruise or bleed easily.